 The very next step is to perform a home inspection.
 Your home inspection is your opportunity to validate the home is in proper working order and is in the condition you expected when making the offer.

 Joe Boylan points out that your home inspection may be the most important part of your home purchase, and you should hire a home inspector with care.
 Ask your buyer’s agent for referrals and consult with friends and family to see if they have recommendations for an inspector.

 Your home inspection may just prevent you from making a big mistake

 Real Estate Investing Quotes: 27 Classic Quotes for Cocktail Parties

-Bill Gassett is a thirty-three year veteran to the real estate industry.
+Bill Gassett is a trusted and authoritative resource to the real estate industry with three decades of experience.
 He enjoys providing helpful information to buyers, sellers and fellow real estate agents to make sound decisions.
-His work has been featured on RIS Media, National Association of Realtors, Inman News, Placester, RESAAS, Credit Sesame, and others.
+His work has been featured on RIS Media, The National Association of Realtors, Inman News, Placester, Realty Biz News, Credit Sesame, Maximum Real Estate Exposure, and others.